dbaldridge-lab/htcf/jupyter_vscode.md

 It also assumes you have sourced the spack bash helper file, which can be [added to your bashrc file](https://github.com/dbaldridge-lab/htcf/blob/main/bashrc-howto.md).
 Otherwise, you will need to wrap spack commands in `eval $()`.

-## Configuring notebook
+## Configuring notebook kernel
 Setting up a notebook to execute code requires you to provide a Jupyter kernel.
 - Open or create a Jupyter notebook .ipynb file.
 - Click the kernel selector icon:
 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/bf38db53-b56f-4107-907e-65aa8b159be4)
+- Select `Python 3.10 (Spack)` if configured as described above
-- Paste in the path (edit as needed for your specific Spack instance and environment):
+- Alternatively, paste in the path (edit as needed for your specific Spack instance and environment):
 ```
 /ref/dblab/software/spack-0.21.0/var/spack/environments/jupyter/.spack-env/view/bin/python
 ```